Recap / Community S1 E24: English as a Second Language

 Annie: Of course you think that, Britta.
 It's obvious from your name that your parents smoked pot.

 - Whole Plot Reference: Troy's subplot in "English As A Second Language" is a parody of Good Will Hunting with faucets.
 So really, just in reverse.

 Troy: Someone make her a dude so I can punch her!

-- Wrong Genre Savvy: Abed, usually anything but this trope, thinks Troy's subplot is inspired by Good Will Hunting.
-It isn't; it's a parody of Good Will Hunting.
+- Wrong Genre Savvy: Abed assumes Troy's subplot is following Good Will Hunting.
+It isn't; it's a parody instead.